lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

     events_started, edges = np.histogram(line_forces, 10, range=(10, 60))

-Since we didn’t spend an equal amount of time in each force bin, we should normalize by the time spent in each force bin.
+Since we didn't spend an equal amount of time in each force bin, we should normalize by the time spent in each force bin.
 We can also compute this with a histogram::

     samples_spent_at_force, edges = np.histogram(force, 10, range=(10, 60))